dougeby/IntuneDocs/intune/certificates-scep-configure.md

 4. The server that hosts the NDES service is now ready to support the Intune Certificate Connector.

 ## Install the Intune Certificate Connector
 The Microsoft Intune Certificate Connector installs on the server that runs your NDES service.
-It is not supported to use NDES or the Intune Certificate Connector on the same server as your issuing Certification Authority (CA).
+It isn't supported to use NDES or the Intune Certificate Connector on the same server as your issuing Certification Authority (CA).

 To install the Certificate Connector:
 1. Sign in to the [Intune portal](https://aka.ms/intuneportal).